Table of Contents

 The Self Psychology approach, founded by Heinz Kohut, reframed Repetition Compulsion as a manifestation of unmet developmental needs rather than as a purely defensive or instinctual process.

-Heinz Kohut’s View on Repetition Compulsion
+Heinz Kohut’s View on Repetition Compulsion in Psychoanalysis

 Kohut proposed that repetitive behaviors represent the individual’s unconscious attempt to fulfill early unmet needs for empathic attunement and self-cohesion.
 Through repetition, individuals seek to find an appropriate selfobject — a person or relationship that can provide the mirroring, idealization, or twinship functions necessary for the restoration and strengthening of the self (Kohut, 1971).